 Q: Who can check out books from the library?

 A: Current LCAD students, faculty, staff and alumni in good standing (who do not owe the library more than $5.00 in late fee fines).
 Members of the local community and other non-affiliated individuals may use the library and its materials during open hours but do not have circulation privileges.

 Q: How do I obtain library circulation privileges?

-A: Fill out a registration form at the circulation desk and show your current LCAD ID.
+A: Fill out a registration form at the circulation desk and show your current LCAD ID card.

 Q: How long do materials circulate?

-A: - 3 weeks Books and non-current issues of periodicals
+A: Books and non-current periodicals issues (3 weeks)

 Materials that do not circulate include: reference books, current periodicals and special collections materials.
 All materials (except 3-day Reserves) may be renewed twice.

 Report lost books as soon as possible to stop late fee accumulation.
 Patron will be responsible for replacement cost of book and any accumulated late fees.